pabloalbian/WeatherApp/README.md

-# WeatherApp
+# GlobWeather

 This app shows the current weather of the specified city

 Website app developed with HTML+CSS+Js using Express and NodeJS for the server side.
 It gets the weather info from Openweathermap.org free API.

-This site is online under [Albian Weather](https://albianweather.herokuapp.com/)
+This site is online under [GlobWeather](https://albianweather.herokuapp.com/)

 ## To be added